marcantondahmen/server-switcher/README.md

 In order to use the switcher, simply run the `server-switcher.sh` inside this repository.
 However it is probaly more convenient to add a little alias to your shell config:

 ```
-alias www='sh ~/server-switcher/server-switcher.sh'
+alias srv='sh ~/server-switcher/server-switcher.sh'
 ```

-and then invoke the switcher with just typing `www` in your terminal to get nice fuzzy-finder menu with all possible combinations of servers and PHP versions.
+and then invoke the switcher with just typing `srv` in your terminal to get nice fuzzy-finder menu with all possible combinations of servers and PHP versions.